 Patients who are suitable for warfarin and seek a non-pharmacologic alternative to treat their A-Fib may be candidates for this treatment.

-By closing off the LAA, a thin, sack-like appendix arising from the left side of the heart that is believed to be the source of a majority of stroke-causing blood clots in people with non-valvular AF1, the risk of stroke may be reduced and, over time, patients may be able to stop taking warfarin.
+The left atrial appendage (LAA) is a thin, sack-like appendage arising from the left side of the heart.
+It's believed to be the cause of more than 90% of stroke-causing blood clots in people with non-valvular A-Fib.
+By closing the LAA, the risk of stroke is reduced and over time, patients will likely be able to stop taking warfarin medication.

 WATCHMAN LAAC Implant